Infintur11/Infintur11/README.md

 - 👋 Hi, I’m @GauravSingh
-- 👀 Coding and Loves me
+- 👀 Coding Loves me
 - 🌱 I am currently on a mission of learning skills
 - 💞️ I’m looking to collaborate on projects with people
 - 📫 How to reach me email bugatigori@gmail.com